DrHazemAli/DrHazemAli/README.md

 - **Covid-19 Classification** - A deep learning model for classifying Covid-19 cases using medical imaging, published on **NIH**.
 - **DeepInfant** - A project exploring deep learning applications for infant behavior analysis.
 - **Optimal Training Calculator** - A sophisticated web tool that helps machine learning practitioners calculate optimal training parameters for their models.
-- **Stock Risk Analyzer** - A machine learning-powered tool for analyzing stock market risk levels using technical indicators and historical data.
+- **Stock Risk Analyzer** - A machine learning-powered tool for analyzing stock market risk levels.

 My work can be found on **[Skytells Research GitHub](https://github.com/skytells-research)**, where I explore AI solutions for real-world challenges.